SamanShafigh/nodejs-addons-performance-evaluation/README.md

 # NodeJS Addons Performance Evaluation:
 This is a simple NodeJS addons performance evaluation used as a self documentation.
-But you are more than welcome if you want to use or branch this repository.
+But you are more than welcome to use or branch this repository.

 ## Intro